 There are typically fees for applying for a pool building permit in most towns and cities.
 The cost can vary dramatically, even from neighboring municipalities only a few miles away from each other.
 Your builder may know the exact fees you could face, but it’s better to contact your municipal authority directly to find out the specific details.

 You’ll have to submit a check directly to the relevant municipal authority before your building permit is approved.
 Towns and cities rarely, if ever, give out building permits before applicants pay their fees.

 Can My Pool Builder Help Me With the Permits I Need?

 The answer to this will depend on your contractor.
 Some construction agencies have a devoted team for permit preparation and submission.
-However, some others may require you to do this yourself before starting work.
+However, others may require you to do this yourself before starting work.
 Make sure you speak with your builder about the additional services they can provide, including help with any permits you need to apply for.

-Even if your contractor can help you with the permits, you’ll most likely need to be present for any inspections and also sign for any paperwork that needs to be submitted.
+Even if your contractor can help you with the permits, you’ll most likely need to be present for any inspections and sign any paperwork that needs to be submitted.
 It is rarely the case that a pool builder can prepare and submit everything without your help.

 Get My Free Pool Planning Checklist

 Download my free, printable pool planning checklist to guide you through the entire design and installation process.